daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 - **Trigger Files**

-Enter the files path whose changes you want to immediately trigger a Prebuild, without having to wait for the commit interval.
+Enter the file path whose changes you want to immediately trigger a Prebuild, without having to wait for the commit interval.

 - **Retention**

 Define how many successful builds you want Daytona to remember (defaults to 3).

-Select `Yes` to Run the build once submit
+Select `Yes` to Run the build once submit.

 ![prebuilds config](./assets/20241212_Prebuilds_in_Daytona_img9.png)

-Once you added a Prebuild, it becomes active immediately based on the project configuration you provided and a build process will automatically start in the background.
+Once you add a Prebuild, it becomes active immediately based on the project configuration you provided and a build process will automatically start in the background.

-You can checkout the progress of the build by running the command:
+You can check the progress of the build by running the command:

 ```bash
 daytona build logs